linaphp/lina/README.md

 Also you need to change the `Build configuration` like this.
 ![Cloudflare deploy](cloudflare_config.png)

+## Who're using Lina
+So, you know, at least that's me.
+You can view source of my personal blog [here](https://github.com/bangnokia/daudau.cc)

 ## TODO

 - [x] Add `lina serve` command for development